Itz-Miles/Funkin-MINECRAFT/README.md

 ## Setup Scripts
-To install the libraries that Funkin' Minecraft: Flixel Edition needs to compile, locate the setup folder and run the setup script:
+To install the libraries that Funkin' MINECRAFT needs to compile, locate the setup folder and run the setup script:

 `windows`
 setup-windows.bat